Tonight's Sky: December

 (DESCRIPTION)

-Text, January, tonight's sky.
+Text, December.
+Tonight's sky.
 Constellations.
-Stylized drawings of a lion, a ram and a bull.
+Stylized drawings of a lion, a ram, and a bull.